Yorkshire Terriers are small, energetic, friendly dogs. They can be fun if treated properly, but they can also be loud and moody when annoyed.

 7. Potty Training Can Be Difficult

 Potty training is crucial for keeping dogs.
 And training a Yorkshire terrier can be difficult.
-One great method for potty training is crate training.
+One excellent method for potty training is crate training.

 Crate training is a method of taking advantage of your dog’s comfort zone.
 You have to make the potty place of your dog comfortable.
 So, whenever they need to poop, they will go to the designated potty area by themselves.
 Train them with love and care, and try not to scold them for their mistakes.